 Archie’s: An American-style chain with locations in Manchester, Liverpool, and Birmingham that is based on the 1988 movie classic ‘License to Drive’, in which Archie’s was an 80s-style drive-in restaurant.
 Archie’s diner serves big burgers, shakes, and waffles and can be found around the corner from Manchester Metropolitan University, and only a 5-minute walk from the University of Manchester, which makes it a popular choice for students.
 It is all the more popular because of the affordable prices, as you can get burgers ranging between £2-£4, special ‘star’ burgers for £7, wraps for £4, and they also do a 10% student discount.

 If you like our selection of cheap food finds in Manchester, we have also written a blog on the best places to go for a night out in Manchester, with happy hours and other cracking deals to chose from.

-If Manchester is where you’ll be going to university, and you need a shipping service for your bags/boxes that saves money and time, then Send My Bag is here to help!
+If Manchester is where you’ll be going to university, and you need to send your luggage ahead, Send My Bag can provide affordable door to door delivery.

 We have put together some of the cheapest places to eat in Edinburgh in this blog, as we know the price tag of a meal is very important to students!

 As a Edinburgh leading cultural city in Europe, there are so many places to eat in Edinburgh.
 The city is host to the International Festival Fringe every summer ‒ the world’s largest arts festival that millions of people attend.
 The culture and creativity doesn’t stop there, however.
 Edinburgh is a city of culture all year round as many restaurants bring a creative and international twist to the city’s streets through their cuisines.